The Chancellor’s Award for Excellence in Librarianship recognizes consistently superior professional achievement in the field of librarianship.

 - Service to the University and to the Profession – There must be evidence that the candidate is flexible and adapts readily to the needs of constituents served.
 Eligible service areas include contributions to the library, the campus, the State University, the community and the profession.

 - Scholarship and Continuing Professional Growth – The candidate must keep abreast of developments in the field and use relevant contemporary data in relation to that person’s work situation.
-Evidence in this category should include reference to publications, membership and work in professional organizations, attendance at meetings, seminars, etc.
+Evidence in this category should include reference to publications, membership and work in professional organizations, participaton at meetings, seminars, etc.